IanHalbwachs/socketSynth/README.md

 Press 2 for 'windchime' preset.
 Devices will randomly sound one of last 5 played notes (play more notes to tune it).
 Press 1 to go back to synth preset.

-In another tab in your browser, you can modify the test.js file and visit http://localhost:1337/test to develop more presets before incorporating them into performer.js - remember to re-build.
-That's it for now, stay tuned!
+In another tab in your browser, you can visit <a href="https://socket-synth.glitch.me/test" target="_blank">https://socket-synth.glitch.me/test</a> (all channels will sound in test mode) and modify test.js to develop more presets before incorporating them into performer.js